cgtian/cgtian.github.io/invocation.md

 Still I think of all that they were.

 <br/>
-Something invisible stirs atop the mountains.
+Something invisible stirs atop the ridgeline.

 It could be nothing
 or a shadow descending.